petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-filters.md

 1. Choose *Selection* when adding a new filter.

-1. In the modal that opens, fill in the Name of the filter and, optionally, [localize](./data-set-view-fields.md#editing-and-localizing-labels) it.
+1. Fill in the *Name* of the filter and, optionally, [localize](./data-set-view-fields.md#editing-and-localizing-labels) it.

-1. Select the Field by which you want to filter the entries.
+1. Select the *Field* by which you want to filter the entries.

 1. Choose a picklist to associate with the filter.